-Quarterly Minimum Sampling Requirements Quarter Months Quarterly Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28 th
+Quarterly Minimum Sampling Requirements Quarter Months Quarterly Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th

-- Note 1 Effluent limits of 126 #/100 mL daily maximum and monitoring only for monthly average for E. coli are applicable year round due to losing stream designation.
-No more than 10% of samples over the course of a calendar year shall exceed the 126 #/100 mL daily maximum. - Note 2 If no Aluminum or Iron was used in a given sampling period, an actual analysis is not necessary.
-Simply report as "AG Conditional Monitoring Not Required this Period".
+Note 1 - Effluent limits of 126 #/100 mL daily maximum and monitoring only for monthly average for E. coli are applicable year round due to losing stream designation.
+No more than 10% of samples over the course of a calendar year shall exceed the 126 #/100 mL daily maximum.